maunzi532/V42/README.md

 5 - place flag
 1,2 - copy does something (does not work currently)
 ;,> - (hold) show some __settings__
-G - switch to the __flying camera__
+6 - switch to the __flying camera__
 Left Mouse - shoot the left thing forward
-- in G - increase the number of the faced block
+- flying - increase the number of the faced block
 Right Mouse - shoot the right thing forward
-- in G - set the number of the faced block to 0
+- flying - set the number of the faced block to 0